catid/calico/README.md

 normal decryption.

-Calico implements Authenticated Encryption with Associated Data (AEAD) using a similar construction Langley's proposal for using ChaCha20 with Poly1305 for TLS [4].
-The main difference is that the simpler SipHash-2-4 MAC is used for higher speed.
+Calico implements Authenticated Encryption with Associated Data (AEAD) using a similar construction Langley's proposal [4] for using ChaCha20 [1] with Poly1305 for AEAD in TLS.
+The main difference is that the simpler SipHash-2-4 MAC [5] is used for higher speed in place of Poly1305.

 Calico does not provide key agreement.
 See the [Tabby](https://github.com/catid/tabby) library for an efficient and portable implementation of key agreement.
 Calico